Venus is known as the Evening Star in astromony

 According to the Roman legend, Venus was born after her father Ouranos was castrated by his son Cronos.
-Yes, you heard right… Venus was created by her father’s genitals falling into the sea!
+Yes, you heard right… she was created by her father’s genitals falling into the sea!

 In astrology, Venus is the planet that oversees love, and influences our concepts of romance, intimacy, and pleasure.
-It’s this passion that can vary depending on the sign in which Venus finds itself.
-For example, Venus in Libra will urge you to find stable love, whereas Venus in Scorpio pushes you towards more dangerous and forbidden passions.
-These two types of romance may be starkly different, but Venus promises sensuality either way.
+It’s this passion that can vary depending on the sign in which it finds itself.
+For example, Venus in Libra will urge you to find stable love, whereas when in Scorpio, she will push you towards more dangerous and forbidden passions.
+These two types of romance may be starkly different, but this planet promises sensuality either way.

-What’s more, Venus represents femininity and the aspects of female love.
-The planet’s emotional side and sensuality make Venus perfect for the depiction of innocent love.
+What’s more, this planet represents femininity and the aspects of female love.
+Her emotional side and sensuality make it perfect for the depiction of innocent love.

-Find out more about Venus and its effects when in retrograde here!
+Find out more about Venus retrograde and its effects here!

 A planet is capable of exerting both positive and negative influences depending on its position and its relationship with the other planets.

 - The positive effects of Venus include harmony, pleasure, beauty, charm, creativity, and sociability

 - The negative effects include possessiveness, carelessness, cowardice and repulsion

 - On a symbolic level, it represents love, desire, femininity, emotion, inactivity

 Six Things to Know About Venus